mco-gh/mco.dev/content/post/found/lewis.md

 coverImage = "/img/lewis.jpg"
 +++

+"We must go out and vote like we never, ever voted before." - John Lewis

 Watch this trailer for an upcoming documentary about John Lewis, a US congressman who died a few days, but also a folk hero of the American civil rights movement.

 <!--more-->